groupdocs/reference.groupdocs.com/content/sites/groupdocs/annotation/english/net/groupdocs.annotation/annotator/_index.md

 ---
 title: Class Annotator
 second_title: GroupDocs.Annotation for .NET API Reference
 description: GroupDocs.Annotation.Annotator class.
-The Annotator class represents the main class that controls the document annotating process.
-It serves as the central hub for managing and coordinating the various stages involved in annotating a document.
-This is the entry point to the GroupDocs.Annotation API
+The Annotator class is the central component of the GroupDocs.Annotation API designed to manage and facilitate the document annotation process across various formats.
+It offers a streamlined interface for applying diverse annotation types making it the primary tool for integrating annotation functionality
 type: docs
 weight: 10
 url: /net/groupdocs.annotation/annotator/
 ---
 ## Annotator class

-The 'Annotator' class represents the main class that controls the document annotating process.
-It serves as the central hub for managing and coordinating the various stages involved in annotating a document.
-This is the entry point to the GroupDocs.Annotation API.
+The 'Annotator' class is the central component of the GroupDocs.Annotation API, designed to manage and facilitate the document annotation process across various formats.
+It offers a streamlined interface for applying diverse annotation types, making it the primary tool for integrating annotation functionality.

 ```csharp
 public class Annotator : IDisposable